anton-k/hindley-milner-type-check/README.md

 * `caseAlt'tag` is constructor name

-* `caseAlt'args` are arguments of the constructor.
-Note that they are typed, ie we have to provide the type information for arguments explicitly.
-We know this by the name of the constructor.

-* `caseAlt'constrType` is the type of the result (for example `Maybe Int`)
+* `caseAlt'args` are arguments of the constructor with code locations

 * `caseAlt'rhs` is right hand side of the case-expression (`f a`).